barrryblock/barrryblock.github.io/_posts/2025-02-21-cyber-security-trends-shaping-our-digital-public-infrastructure.md

 Our digital identity infrastructure is as fragile as it is vital—just ask the folks in El Salvador, Italy[^12], or any of the many places that suffered massive data breaches affecting millions.
 The key to staving off chaos is sustained vigilance, a willingness to invest in robust security frameworks, and a healthy dash of paranoia (okay, maybe just a pinch).

 The future of digital infrastructure highlights the critical need for cross-sector collaboration, advanced identity verification, and proactive monitoring.
-In the meantime, keep your antivirus up to date, embrace multi-factor authentication like your life depends on it (it might!), and remember: Cybersecurity might be serious business, but we can still keep it lively, engaging, and—dare I say—fun to talk about.
+In the meantime, keep your antivirus up to date, embrace multi-factor authentication like your life depends on it (it might!), and remember: Cybersecurity might be serious business, but we can still keep it lively, engaging, and dare I say, fun to talk about.

 Thanks for joining me on this whirlwind look at all things cyber.
 Stay sharp, update your software, and come back soon for more cybersecurity insights.